Seven deadly snakes in Thailand and how to spot them

 The male white-lipped pit viper (Photo: Thai National Parks)

-The white-lipped pit viper (Trimeresurus albolabris) displays bright yellowish-green colouration, with some specimens showing bluish-green hues.
-The relatively robust body features a distinctly triangular head and noticeably thicker torso compared to the neck region.
+The white-lipped pit viper is bright yellowish-green, with some showing bluish-green hues.
+The body has a triangular head and noticeably thicker torso compared to the neck region.

-Lip margins and chin typically appear yellow, white, or lighter green than the main body colour.
-The tail tip shows reddish-brown colouration, while males often display white lines across outer body scales from neck to tail.

 Known for aggressive temperament, these vipers strike readily when disturbed.
-They inhabit wood piles, plant pots, and grass clumps, hunting nocturnally both in trees and on ground level.
-Common in gardens and residential areas near water sources.
+They live in wood piles, plant pots and grass clumps, hunting at night both in trees and on ground level.

 Malayan pit viper